joeportela/pyxrk/README.md

 ```
 Channel unit information can be found in the arrow table metadata.

+---

+ The `pyxrk_raw` submodule wraps much of the functionality from the rust library [xdrk](https://github.com/bmc-labs/xdrk) while adding some convenience methods.
 To use the raw submodule for reading .xrk files:

 ```pycon